 - Introduction to City Tour

-Kalim Beach is certainly one of the best surfing spots in Phuket.
-Located just north of Patong Beach, the central part of the beach is where to head to with a properly waxed surfing board.
-Here, surfers can ride the swell on a 100-metre-long spot, with waves reaching up to three metres.
+Kalim Beach is certainly one of the best surfing spots in Phuket, but is also not for beginners.
+Located just north of Patong Beach, the central part of the beach is where to head to with a properly waxed surfboard.
+Here, surfers can ride the swell on a 100-metre-long spot, with waves reaching up to 3 metres.

 It’s best to go at mid to high tides and cautious landing is advised as the shore is pretty rocky and hides a shallow coral reef.
-Kalim Beach hosts yearly surfing contests including a few races sponsored by the Quicksilver Thailand Surf Competition.
-Read More...0
+Kalim Beach hosts yearly surfing contests including a few events sponsored by the Quiksilver Thailand Surf Competition.
+Read More...

 Kamala Beach offers a great surfing spot at its northern part.
-This beach has three main parts: its southern part – from the temple to the village – offers a gentle swell which can be surfed when over one metre (good place for beginners); The central part starts with the first guesthouses and ends parallel with Phuket FantaSea, its sandbanks create waves up to three metres, making this section a great place for advanced and experienced riders.
-For the latter, a small and tricky reef point break is located near the northern end – the third part of the beach, which is the best spot of the area.
-Read More...0
+This beach has 3 main parts: its southern part (from the temple to the village) offers a gentle swell that can be surfed when over 1 metre, making it a good place for beginners.
+The central part starts with the first guesthouses and ends parallel with Phuket FantaSea and its sandbanks create waves up to 3 metres, making this section a great place for advanced and experienced riders.
+At the northern end is a small and tricky reef point break, making it the best surfing spot on the beach.
+Read More...

-Kata Beach is considered the ‘Surfing Mecca’ of Phuket Island.
-The Southern end of this beach is where to head to for a great surfing experience.
-Due to its popularity the place can be crowded at times but the atmosphere remains friendly.
-Check out for the surf shops – equipment for rent or sale and courses available – the best breaks are right in front of them.
+Kata Beach is considered the surfing mecca of Phuket Island.
+The southern end of the beach is where to head to for a great surfing experience.
+Due to its popularity, the place can be crowded at times but the atmosphere remains friendly.
+Check out for the surf shops to find equipment for rent or sale and courses available – the best breaks are right in front of them.

-With a maxiuml height of two metres, beginners and advanced riders can have fun here.
-If you’d like to experiment surfing in a super-safe environment beforehand, try out the new Flow Rider simulator machine at Phuket Surf House, a cool venue opened in 2013.
+With a maximum height of 2 metres, beginners and advanced riders can have fun here.
+If you’d like to experiment with surfing in a super-safe environment beforehand, try out the flowrider at Phuket Surf House.
 Kata Beach hosts yearly international surf contests.
-Read More...0
+Read More...

-Nai Harn Beach is flanked to its left by Promthep Cape (the southern tip of Phuket Island) and by Ao Sane (a great snorkeling spot) on its right.
-Surf-wise it offers a beach break at its southern end and a beach and reef break at its northern end.
-Winds are variable and waves can reach up to three metres.
-Surfable at all tides; Nai Harn is not considered a too challenging place by experienced surfers.
+Nai Harn Beach offers a beach break at its southern end and a beach and reef break at its northern end.
+Winds are variable and waves can reach up to 3 metres.
+Surfable at all tides; Nai Harn is not considered too challenging a place by experienced surfers.

-The two ends of the beach allow two different surfing experiences: at the north end right in front of the Royal Phuket Yacht Club, a coral reef and rocky break holds big swells; the southern end of the beach has a permanent sandbank – in front of a small lagoon – and it offers a fast and long ride even with small swells.
-Read More...0
+The 2 ends of the beach allow different surfing experiences: at the north end, right in front of the Royal Phuket Yacht Club, a coral reef and rocky break make for big swells.
+The southern end of the beach has a permanent sandbank in front of a small lagoon and offers a fast and long ride, even with small swells.
+Read More...